Unselfisheologism/lemonai/FIXES_SUMMARY.md

 3. Maintained all other functionality including secure data storage

 ### AutomationService.kt
+1. Added missing imports for `GestureDescription` and `Path`
+2. Fixed references to `GestureDescription` by using the fully qualified class names
-1. Removed duplicate companion object declaration
+3. Removed duplicate companion object declaration
-2. Moved `getInstance()` method to be a regular method of the class
+4. Moved `getInstance()` method to be a regular method of the class
-3. Replaced `currentPackage` access with empty string return
+5. Replaced `currentPackage` access with empty string return
-4. Ensured proper Android API level checks for gesture support
+6. Ensured proper Android API level checks for gesture support
-5. Maintained all other functionality

 ### MainActivity.kt
 1. Removed conditional check for `BuildConfig.DEBUG`